IRS Forms

 What if we are not using the PIN method

-Use Form 8453‑CORP, the e file declaration.
+Use Form 8453‑S, the U.S. S Corporation Income Tax Declaration for an IRS e-file Return.
 Your software attaches the signed PDF to the electronic return.
-The IRS page explains when and how 8453‑CORP applies.
+The IRS About Form 8453‑S page explains when and how it applies.

-Part I for S corporations uses Total income from 1120‑S line 6, entered in whole dollars.
+Part I for S corporations uses five amounts from the 1120‑S, beginning with gross receipts or sales less returns and allowances from line 1c, entered in whole dollars.

-Can we use 8879‑CORP to sign a paper filed return
+Can we use 8879‑S to sign a paper filed return

 No. Signature authorizations in the 8879 series are for e filed returns.
 If you end up paper filing, you must sign the paper return itself, per IRS guidance.